-1. Two upper level Spanish courses on Latin American.
+1. Two upper level Spanish courses on Latin America.
 SPAN 215 is required, as a panoramic introduction to Latin American readings.
-In addition, students must take one Spanish course at the upper 200- or 300-level from the following list: INDS 321, SPAN 250, SPAN 330, SPAN 366, SP/WS 323.
+In addition, students must take one Spanish course at the upper 200- or 300-level from the following list: INDS 321, SPAN 250, SPAN 330, SP/WS 323.

 2. HIST 181.

 Four courses in one of the following concentrations.
 At least one of these courses must be a 300-or 400-level seminar.
 Up to two study-abroad courses may count towards the concentration with the approval of the LAS committee.
 Study-abroad courses may not count for the seminar.

 1. Race, Gender, and Ethnicity

 This concentration constitutes an interdisciplinary approach to the study of Latin American identities.
 Course offerings study the process of identity construction and the cultural politics of said identities.
 Students analyze fiction, historical documents, essays, ethnographies, manifestos, poetry, and film that provide a basis for understanding the performance and mobilization of identities.
 The political and cultural discourses of women, indigenous communities, and blacks are examined in the enduring struggle for self-determination, including the responses to voluntary and forced movements of individuals and groups.
 Approved courses in this concentration are: AA/SP 450, AN/ES 242, AN/SO 232, AS 390F/SP 490F, ENVR 350, FYS 329, HIST 279, HIST 280, HI/RE 390Y, INDS 321, PLTC s13, SPAN 232, SPAN 323, SPAN 330, SPAN 345, SPAN 440, SPAN 449, SPAN 450.